 - Second-tier material suppliers who contracted with a first-tier subcontractor and not a first-tier material supplier (i.e., material suppliers that supplied a first-tier subcontractor).

-Third-tier and more remote subcontractors and material suppliers cannot recover against the Miller Act payment bond.
+Third-tier and more remote subcontractors and material suppliers cannot recover against the Miller Act payment bond suit.
 Further, a second-tier material supplier who supplied a first-tier material supplier and not a first-tier subcontractor, likewise cannot recover under the Federal Miller Act payment bond.
 See Clifford F. MacEvoy Co. v.
 Calvin Tomkins Co., 322 U.S. 102 (1944).

 Our Federal Government Construction Contracts and Miller Act Law Firm provides legal counsel to contractors about surety bonds for performance and payment bond construction claims throughout the United States and overseas including Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington DC, West Virginia, Wisconsin, Wyoming, and Virgin Islands.
 Call our federal Miller Act claim attorneys today for immediate help.
 1-866-601-5518.